scheibler/TactileClock/README.md

 =============

-This Android app vibrates the current time when the display is locked and the power button is pressed twice in a row with a delay between 50 and 1500 milliseconds.
+This Android app vibrates the current time when the display is locked and the power button is pressed twice in a row with a delay between 50 and 1350 milliseconds.
 If the double click is performed accidentally while the display is still active, the app warns with a long, persistent vibration.

+You may also use Tactile clock to keep informed about the current time.
+For example let the app vibrate the current time every 5 minutes or every hour.

+The background process automatically initiates once the system has finished booting.

-The background process is started automatically after booting is finished.
-Android version >= 4.1 (API 16) is supported.
+The app supports all devices with Android version >= 4.1 (API 16).

-Basically there exist two different vibration pattern: A short vibration stands for the digit 1 and a long one for the digit 5.
+Basically there exist two different vibration patterns: A short vibration stands for the digit 1 and a long one for the digit 5.
 The 2 is represented by two consecutive short vibrations, the 6 by a long and a short one and so on.
 The 0 constitutes an exception with two long vibrations.